SoftwareAG/c8y-docs/src/documents/guides/cs/hello-world-basic.html.md

 	Expand-Archive c:\microservicesdk-win-dev-9.1.0.zip -DestinationPath c:\microservicesdk-win-dev-9.1.0.zip

-Change the current folder, to navigate to a microservicesdk folder
+Change the current folder and navigate to a microservicesdk folder.

 	cd microservicesdk-win-dev-9.1.0.zip

-Run the script create.sh to create a sample project, give the name of the project and api application
+Run the script create.sh to create a sample project, provide the name of the project and the API application.

 	./create.ps1

-Execute the bootstrapper script, to build the application and an image from a Docker file
+Execute the bootstrapper script, to build the application and an image from a Docker file.

 	./build.ps1

-In order to deploy the application run the script, but before it you must provide the correct URL and credentials in this script
+In order to deploy the application run the script.
+You must provide the correct URL and credentials in this script.

 	./deploy.ps1